josefinarcasanova/demo-apps/hello-world-js/README.md

 docker run -p <PORT>:<PORT> <image_tag>
 ```

 **Note:** by default, the application uses port 8080, but another could be used.
-Check the [.env file](.env)to make sure you're using the correct value.
+Check the [.env file](.env) to make sure you're using the correct value.

 - - -